Kabul bombing: Anger as city buries dead after huge suicide blast

 As the nation grieved, Afghan President Ashraf Ghani extended his "deepest condolences" in a live televised address.
 "It was a brutal act which has caused our countrymen grief during the holy month of Ramadan," he said.

-Reporting from the city Thursday, CNN's Muhammad Lila said people were angry that so much money was spent by so many countries to safeguard Afghanistan's security and the attack still couldn't be stopped.
+Reporting from Kabul on Thursday, CNN's Muhammad Lila said people were angry that so much money was spent by so many countries to safeguard Afghanistan's security and yet the attack still couldn't be stopped.

 "The fact that this can happen in the country's capital, that a truck filled with so many explosives could just drive up and detonate.
 There's a lot of anger right now directed at officials," he said.

-The Taliban has denied responsibility for the blast, and ISIS has remained silent on the issue.

-The Haqqani Network has not responded to the accusation from Afghanistan's intelligence service nor claimed responsibility for the attack.

-CNN Security Analyst Rick Francona said it was "not surprising" that the network was being blamed, having previously demonstrated its ability to carry out attacks of similar scale.
+CNN Security Analyst Rick Francona said it was "not surprising" that the Haqqani Network was being blamed, having previously demonstrated its ability to carry out attacks of similar scale.

 "What is surprising is the ability to get this far into a secured area.
 They didn't quite reach the gates of the green zone, but they got very close," said Francona.